omarabid59/Bitcoin_LBTC_Trading/README.md

 Then, a GUI like the one below should pop up
 ![enter image description here](https://github.com/omarabid59/Bitcoin_LBTC_Trading/blob/master/TradingGUI.png)

+The GUI is divided into four sections

+ 1. In the top left hand quadrant, the total value of your BTC and CAD money in your QuadrigaCX and LocalBitcoins account is listed.
+You may also transfer bitcoins to and from the two accounts using the buttons provided.
+ 2. In the top right hand quadrant, the current **OPEN TRADES** with any clients are listed and a **NET PROFIT** is calculated.
+You are also notified how much money you have to transfer to recirculate your funds.
+You also so a **Quadriga Open Orders** that you have opened but are till pending.
+ 3. In the bottom right hand quadrant, the fields are automatically filled in for you that indicates how much bitcoins you have to purchase and at what price.
+All you have to do is press the buy/sell button and you are good to go.
+ 4. In the bottom left hand quadrant, the recent buy and sell orders on Quadriga are listed to give you a sense of the current market conditions.

+# COLLABORATORS
+I'd like to thank my business partner and good friend Vassil for building this project and getting operations to move through smoothly.

 # COMMENTS
 Did you find this script useful?
 Do you have suggestions for improvement?
 Send me an email or checkout my website `me.omarabid4.com` for more information.